stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 Code can either in the middle of a paragraph, or as a block.
 You can use a single backtick (`` ` ``) to start and stop code in the middle of a paragraph.
 Here's an example:
 <pre>
-The word `monospace` will appear in a code-like form.
+The word `function` will appear in a code-like form.
 </pre>
-The word `monospace` will appear in a code-like form.
+The word `function` will appear in a code-like form.

-If you want to include a literal backtick in your code, you can suround the whole text block in double backquotes like this:
+If you want to include a literal backtick in your code, you can suround the whole text block in double backticks like this:
 <pre>
 Look at this literal `` backtick ` ``
 </pre>